boby1975/Android-MVP-pattern/README.md

 # Android-MVP-pattern
 Example for making network calls in Android using Kotlin, Retrofit, Dagger and MVP, Dependency Injection, Repository patterns.
+Also Room and Coroutines are using here.